AustejaSk/JourneyPins/README.md

 4. **Choose a custom color for your map** using the color picker in the control panel, the color updates in real-time.
 5. **Add pins** to specific locations by right-clicking anywhere on the map and selecting a category from the menu.
 6. For each pin, add a custom **title** and upload an image by selecting a file from your device.
-7. Enjoy visualizing your travels! *(Note: Data saving is still under development, so added pins will reset upon page refresh.)*
+7. Enjoy visualizing your travels!

 ## Login Details for Testing
 To log in and test JourneyPins features, use the following credentials: